Things to do in West Wales

 Llanerchaeron ~ explore the woodland (no charge) and see what it was like to be, or work for, a land owner in the 1700s.
 Llanerchaeron is a small National Trust home (just the right size to prevent boredom setting in!) with small farm area where you can meet the animals.

-Newcastle Emlyn ~ this is lovely little town with lots of independent shops selling locally made wares and a Country Market every Friday morning.
+Newcastle Emlyn ~ this is a lovely little town with lots of independent shops selling locally made wares and a small Country Market every Friday morning.
 Also there are the castle ruins to explore – the giveaway is in the name (although it’s no longer new!).

 Aberaeron ~ affectionately called ‘Toy Town’ by our family, Aberaeron looks like something straight out of a children’s TV show with its bright painted houses.
 Here there is a pretty harbour perfect for crabbing, pebbley beach, shops, cafes and bars to while away the time, plus the annual Fish Festival in July.